luissalgueiro/muonIdentificationVGG16finetune/README.md

 - "fitModel/InspectModels.ipynb"

-Finally we apply our model to all events from the masteCatalog:
+Finally, we apply our model to all events from the masterCatalog:

 - "applyTimeSeries/runModel.py"
 - "applyTimeSeries/TimeSeriesAnalysis.ipynb" helps to analyze the time series obtained by the model.